slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 incomplete until a build is finished.
 However, it is difficult or impossible to determine when a build is 'finished' because many ecosystems allow adding new artifacts to old releases when adding support for new platforms or architectures.

-As a result, using a single attestation bundle per release is unnecessarily restrictive and does not work with the way complex, modern software artifacts are built and distributed.

 Thus, package ecosystems SHOULD support multiple individual attestations or attestation bundles per release.
 At the time of a given build, the relevant